 With the dependent care FSA, you can reduce your tax burden by using pretax dollars to pay expenses for eligible child care or adult care for senior-citizen dependents that live with you.
 Federal law also allows you to claim a direct credit against federal income taxes for eligible child or dependent care expenses.
 However, any amount you claim under the dependent care tax credit will be reduced by the amount you are reimbursed under the dependent care FSA.
-The amount reimbursed under the dependent care FSA reduces, dollar-for-dollar, the amount of dependent care expenses that are eligible for the dependent care tax credit; therefore, you should either participate in the dependent care FSA to the fullest extent possible or claim the tax credit.
+The amount reimbursed under the dependent care expenses that are eligible for the dependent care tax credit; therefore, you should either participate in the dependent care FSA to the fullest extent possible or claim the tax credit.

 The dependent care FSA operates much like a bank account.
 Deposits are made into the account in the form of pretax payroll deductions.
 Withdrawals from the account are made using a flex reimbursement form.
 You should submit the reimbursement form and a copy of your receipt or bill to ASR Health Benefits, who will then issue you a check.
+Alternatively, your employer offers a more convenient method of reimbursement, a Benefits (debit) Card (see description below).
 You can manage your account at www.asrhealthbenefits.com.
+Note that if you terminate participation in the dependent care FSA before the end of the plan year, you must submit all claims within 90 days of the date of termination.